 Yes, of course you would.

-In Jay Abraham’s book, Getting Everything You Can Out of All You’ve Got, he says there are only three ways (or a combination thereof) to increase your business and make more money.
+In Jay Abraham’s book, g, he says there are only three ways (or a combination thereof) to increase your business and make more money.

 1. Increase the number of your clients

 2. Increase the average size of sale per client

 3. Increase the number of times clients return and buy again